ProjectMirador/m1/README.md

     grunt test coverage

 Grunt `server` task can be used to start a static server with application root dir as base path.
-Ddefault port is 8000
+Default port is 8000

     grunt server